tiliv/fm/README.md

 The current font is not a full clone of the TI-83 Plus, but it is easy to load and has most of the glyphs that enable this concept.

-### Future goals

-The in-memory classifier model is loaded but not currently receiving queries.
-Before it can be enabled for any use, the classifier labels need to be honed in order to raise the model's clarity on intended effects:

-- Positive/Negative effects brought on by weather, state of equipment, time of day
-- NPC mood reactions to player actions
-- Wear or unwear things as asked, including recent items, and quality/value comparisons for resolving decisions
-- Offer hypothetical insights about targets that the game doesn't even track, to allow the player to invent the rules of success during play
-- Drive additional player choices based on NPC description info, etc
-- (TBD)

-React application:

-- The display buffer code was ["write-only"](https://7c0h.com/blog/new/write_only_code.html), suited to no one's brain but mine at the time, and not much longer.
-I'm happy with my ideas but they must be re-expressed with tests, tasteful typing, and more comments that matter.
-- Learn why [@welldone-software/why-did-you-render](https://github.com/welldone-software/why-did-you-render) got hard to use with my vite config
-- Memoize components
-- Maps and Story
-- Magic skills cost HP
-- No max HP, but the quality of the bed you use determines your HP when you wake up (This already works, but isn't widely deployed)
-- Do better with the fight mode.
-Right now it's a flattened eye-level view of the same space with contextual background, but there aren't attack options, and fighting a moving enemy is like chasing a caribou through a shopping mall.
-- Add spells and targeting.
-Magic is enabled by rings, which you can wear plenty of, but there are no spells yet
-- Make the map visualizer editable locally, so that it becomes its own map builder
-- Chests that contain items
-- MULTIPLAYER???
-DO I HAVE YOUR ATTENTION?
-Let me know.
-- It's not lost on me that for as many buttons as there are to push, it might map to a controller without hassle.
-- I 'unno the first thing about talking to a TI calculator on modern hardware anymore, but it would be funny if I could push these game screens to the device and you use the calc hardware for the OG tactile experience.
-The calculator has enough buttons on offer that it can switch between active screens.

 ## Game
 There are 3 displays, and all are active at all times, and have their own select/cancel mechanisms: